Skip to main content

 Because cremation is held quickly, it helps to contact a priest and a funeral home or crematory experienced with Hindu rites early, and to ask whether the crematory can accommodate the family's prayers and presence.
 Our guide to cremation explains the practical side, and the planning checklist can help with the immediate steps.

-A funeral home serving a Hindu family is still bound by the FTC Funeral Rule: you are entitled to an itemized price list and may choose only the goods and services you want around the cremation.
+A funeral home serving a Hindu family is bound by the FTC Funeral Rule: you are entitled to an itemized price list and may choose only the goods and services you want around the cremation.

 Sources

-Reviewed and maintained by Calla Editorial.
+Maintained by Calla and reviewed against the cited sources.
 This guide is general information, not legal or financial advice.
 See our editorial standards.

 Explore with AI